aishafb60/holbertonschool-shell/io_redirections_and_filters/README.md

-This script displays the content of the /etc/passwd file.
+This script displays the content of /etc/passwd and /etc/hosts files.